How To Price Moving Jobs: A Pricing Guide for Small Businesses

 7. Factor in Additional Costs

 Now it’s time to factor in additional costs.
-Some of them you’ll know about from visiting the home, others you’ll need the client’s approval for.
-Make sure all of them are included in your written estimate so the client knows exactly what these extra fees are for and how much they’ll have to pay for these moving services.
+Some of them you’ll know about from visiting the home, and others you’ll need the client’s approval for.
+Make sure all of them are included in your written estimate, so the client knows exactly what these extra fees are for and how much they’ll have to pay for these moving services.

 Here are some typical additional costs: